-Pursuant to a severance agreement with Mr. Kelly effective May 22, 2002, in the event he is terminated by the Company for cause, he is entitled only to his accrued compensation, which means his base salary, reimbursement of business expenses, vacation pay and earned but unpaid bonuses to the date of termination.
+Pursuant to a May 22, 2002, severance agreement with Donald W. Kappauf, TeamStaff's former President and Chief Executive Officer, in the event he is terminated for cause, he will be entitled only to his accrued compensation, which means his base salary, reimbursement of business expenses, vacation pay and earned but unpaid bonuses to the date of termination.
 "Cause" is defined to include conviction of a felony, an intentional and continual failure to substantially perform his duties or an intentional failure to follow or perform a lawful direction of the Board of Directors.
-If Kelly is terminated for disability or death, he will be entitled to his accrued compensation and certain other payments such as the pro rata bonus amount.
+If Mr. Kappauf is terminated for disability or death, he will be entitled to his accrued compensation and certain other payments, such as the pro rata bonus amount.
 The pro rata bonus amount is defined as the amount equal to the greater of the most recent annual bonus amount paid or the annual bonus paid or payable for the full fiscal year ended prior to the termination, in either case pro-rated through the date of death or disability.
-In the event that Mr. Kelly's employment terminates for any other reason, the agreement provides for payment of his accrued compensation, a pro rata bonus amount, a bonus amount allocated to the remainder of the term of his employment agreement, his base salary through the remainder of the term of his employment agreement, a severance payment equal to one year's base compensation, a payment equal to the cost of health and other similar benefits for a period of two years and costs associated with outplacement services.
+In the event that Mr. Kappauf's employment terminates for any other reason, the agreement provides for payment of his accrued compensation, a pro rata bonus amount, a bonus amount allocated to the remainder of the term of his employment agreement, his base salary through the remainder of the term of his employment agreement, a severance payment equal to one year's base compensation, a payment equal to the cost of health and other similar benefits for a period of two years and costs associated with outplacement services.